Draver93/draver93.github.io/README.md

 # FFStudio Website

-A modern, responsive website for FFStudio - a powerful video processing application powered by FFmpeg.
+A modern, responsive website for FFStudio - a powerful Media processing application powered by FFmpeg.

 ## Project Structure